 You can configure 10GigE IP I/O channels to transmit and/or receive video signals over IP.
 Selecting a data pad displays a pop-up pane or key pad to make selections or enter parameters.
 No settings are committed to the switcher system until the Apply Settings button is selected.

-- 1) Mode: Mode button selections apply to all four channels on a Modular I/O IP board (for example M1 through M4). - (2) Receive IP: Receive transmission from external devices sending to this IP Address; select dot (.), Enter to insert "Use Local IP" Address. - Receive UDP Port: Setting the UDP port will filter incoming signals by UDP Port.
-Select dot (.), Enter to insert the default, N/A which disables filtering on the UDP Port numbers. - (4) Local IP: IP address for the local device. - (5) Transmit IP: Target IP address.
+- Mode: Mode button selections apply to all four channels on a Modular I/O IP board (for example M1 through M4). - Receive IP: Receive transmission from external devices sending to this IP Address; select dot (.), Enter to insert "Use Local IP" Address. - 3 Receive UDP Port: Setting the UDP port will filter incoming signals by UDP Port.
+Select dot (.), Enter to insert the default, N/A which disables filtering on the UDP Port numbers. - $\left(m{4} ight)$ Local IP: IP address for the local device. - 5 Transmit IP: Target IP address.
 Set to send a signal.
 Setting the Transmit IP to 0.0.0.0 disables the transmission.
-Match the Transmit IP Address with the IP Address of the device receiving this transmission.
+Match the Transmit IP Address with the IP Address of the device receiving this transmission. - 6 Transmit UDP Port: Set transport UDP Port number.
+Select dot (.), Enter to insert the default, 1000.
+Match the Transport UDP Port number to the device receiving this transmission. - 7 Auto Complete: Auto-enters IP addresses sequentially, from the selection downward in the selected column. - Set Defaults: Sets the IP Addresses and UDP Port Numbers to the default settings. - Restore Settings: Restores settings before changes (will not restore after Apply Settings has been selected). - (10) Apply Settings: Commit all changes to the switcher.